 Keep Calm and Work Together for Animal Welfare

 There are millions of homeless animals in this country, and we believe that communities need to work together to save the most lives possible.
 This is not a competition.
 It is quality over quantity and about working together toward the common goal of getting animals out of cages and into loving homes.
-We look forward to partnering with other organizations whenever possible as we collectively work towards the day when no companion animal is euthanized for lack of a home.
+We look forward to partnering with other organizations whenever possible as we collectively work toward the day when no companion animal is euthanized for lack of a home.